NIKITA by Virtuals (NIKITA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NIKITA by Virtuals Price Prediction for 2025–2050

-According to your NIKITA by Virtuals price prediction, the value of NIKITA is expected to change by 238.64%, reaching a price of 0USD by 2050.
+According to your NIKITA by Virtuals price prediction, the value of NIKITA is expected to change by 238.64%, reaching a price of 0.000674USD by 2050.

 Short Term NIKITA by Virtuals Price Prediction For Today, Tomorrow, This Week, and 30 Days